ucc23/updt_UCC/add_new_DB.md

 - [9.
 Generate new clusters entries](#9-generate-new-clusters-entries)
 - [10.
 Update site's files](#10-update-sites-files)

-**Important**

-Once all scripts have been applied, follow the final steps in the [UCC public site build](ucc_site_build.md) file to update the public site.
+**Important**: Once all scripts have been applied, follow the final steps in the [UCC public site build](ucc_site_build.md) file to update the public site.